asatter833/beecrowd-problem-solving-using-c/README.md

 # beecrowd-problem-solving

-Practicing and Solving problems using C language from https://www.beecrowd.com.br/judge/en.
+Practicing and Solving problems using C language and SQL from https://www.beecrowd.com.br/judge/en.